 Illumio recommends consistently using the same dictionary file.
 This approach ensures that the same value is consistently masked and you can compare changes between different masked database dumps.

 View Events Using PCE Command Line

 You can view events using the PCE command line.
+For more details about viewing events, see "View and Export Events."

 Run the following command at any runlevel to display: